History of The Thomas Kilmann Conflict Mode Instrument

 Why Choose Career Assessment Site For The Thomas-Kilmann Conflict Mode Instrument?

-- Receive immediate access to The TKI test at the lowest prices on the web with a fast turnaround with your TKI Report sent via PDF email to you.
+- Receive online access to The TKI test at the lowest prices on the web with a fast turnaround with your TKI Report being instantly self downloadable once you complete your assessment.
 The TKI Assessment is a Non-Restricted Instrument and does NOT require an interpretation session.

 Introduction to Conflict Management (Kenneth W. Thomas, 2002, CPP Inc.)